leanprover-community/blog/posts/the-radon-nikodym-theorem-in-lean.md

 itself is rather simple once we have the prerequisites, and thus, the project spanned over multiple files, most of which can be found in `measure_theory/decomposition`.

-Of all the prerequisites, the most important are are the Jordan decomposition theorem and the Lebesgue decomposition theorem.
+Of all the prerequisites, the most important are the Jordan decomposition theorem and the Lebesgue decomposition theorem.
 The Jordan decomposition theorem uniquely classifies signed measures and allows us to express every signed measure as a difference between two (mutually singular)